-When a chapter of an NPC member organization closes on a campus, the NPC member organization may propose a re-establishment agreement as follows:
+An NPC member organization may propose a re-establishment agreement as follows:

 - a.
 The NPC member organization may propose a re-establishment agreement to the host institution if a chapter is closed due to the loss of recognition by the host institution.
 The agreement will be in effect upon mutual agreement by the NPC member organization and the host institution. - b.
-The NPC member organization may propose a re-establishment agreement to the College Panhellenic Council.
+The NPC member organization may propose a re-establishment agreement to the College Panhellenic Council after a chapter closure has been announced to the College Panhellenic and documented in the minutes.
 The agreement will be in effect if approved by a majority affirmative vote of the College Panhellenic Council. - c.
-If there is no College Panhellenic Council established, the NPC member organization may propose a re-establishment agreement to the proper authority for extension as defined in Unanimous Agreement V. - 2.
+If there is no College Panhellenic Council established, the NPC member organization may propose a re-establishment agreement to the proper authority for extension as defined in Unanimous Agreement V, No. 2.
 The agreement will be in effect upon mutual agreement by the NPC member organization and the proper authority. - 2.
 Returning to Campus When a Re-establishment Agreement is in Effect. - a.
-If the re-establishment agreement is between the NPC member organization and the host institution, the NPC member organization may re-establish on the campus as provided for in the agreement. - b.
-If the re-establishment agreement is between the NPC member organization and College Panhellenic Council, the NPC member organization may re-establish on the campus as provided for in the agreement and if approved by the College Panhellenic Council, regardless of the length of time a charter has been dormant/closed. - c.
-In all other cases, the NPC member organization may re-establish on the campus as provided for in the agreement and if approved by the proper authority as defined in Unanimous Agreement V. 2., regardless of the length of time a charter has been dormant/closed.
+If the re-establishment agreement is between the NPC member organization and the host institution, the NPC member organization may re-establish on the campus as provided for in the agreement.

+b.
+If the re-establishment agreement is between the NPC member organization and College Panhellenic Council, the NPC member organization may re-establish on the campus as provided for in the agreement and if approved by the College Panhellenic Council, regardless of the length of time a charter has been dormant/closed.

+c.
+In all other cases, the NPC member organization may re-establish on the campus as provided for in the agreement and if approved by the proper authority as defined in Unanimous Agreement V, No. 2, regardless of the length of time a charter has been dormant/closed.

-Re-establishment Notification (2003, 2017, 2020) - POLICY
+Re-establishment Notification (2003, 2017, 2020, 2025) - POLICY

-NPC member organizations will notify the NPC Panhellenic Extension Committee promptly when a defined plan for re-establishment is submitted to and approved by the College Panhellenic or host institution.
+NPC member organizations will notify the NPC Panhellenic Extension Committee promptly when a defined plan for re-establishment is approved by the College Panhellenic or host institution.